West Virginia Recording Laws: Consent Rules and Penalties

 - VoIP calls (Zoom, Teams, Google Meet, etc.)

-- Video calls
+- Video calls with audio

 Recording Calls Across State Lines

-- Maryland – Requires all-party consent
+- Maryland requires all-party consent.

-- Pennsylvania – Requires all-party consent
+- Pennsylvania requires all-party consent.

 Business Call Recording

-- Verbal consent before the call begins
+- A verbal disclosure before the call begins

-- A recorded announcement (“This call may be recorded…”)
+- A recorded announcement ("This call may be recorded for quality purposes")

 - A periodic beep tone during the call